MI-AFP/tutorials/tutorials/06_io-test-doc.md

 #### Property check

-The integration of hspec with QuickCheck is really great, all you need to do is writing `property`.
+The integration of hspec with QuickCheck is really great, all you need to do is to write a `property`.

 ```haskell
 import Test.Hspec